Home » Know how

 A value-added tax of around 20%, known as IVA (Imposta di Valore Aggiunto), is slapped onto just about everything in Italy.
 However the price that is posted already includes IVA.
 If you are not an E.U. resident and spend more than €155 on a single purchase, you can claim a refund when you leave.
 The refund only applies to purchases from retail outlets that display a ‘tax free for tourists’ sign, or something to that effect.
 You have to complete a form at the point of sale, and then have it stamped by Italian customs as you leave.
 At major airports, you can then receive an immediate cash refund; otherwise, the amount will be refunded to your credit card.
 For information, pick up a pamphlet from participating stores.

 Please understand that an adapter allows you to plug your electrical device into the Italian wall socket, but it does not convert the electricity to the American 110 volts.
-If your appliance is designed to run only on 110-120 volts you will need a more heavy and expensive power converter or transformer to safely step the voltage down from 220 to 110.
-You can check the back of the device or the “power brick” for the electrical input specifications.
-If your device only runs on 110-120 volts, it is more practical not to bring it to Italy.
+If your appliance is designed to run only on 110-120 volts, do not to bring it to Italy.
 If by mistake you plug a 110 volt device into a 220 volt circuit it will most likely burn out or its fuse will blow.

-There are two official Italian sales periods (“saldi” in Italian) each year—winter and summer—when every shop has what can amount to clearance sales for 6-8 weeks.
-Summer sales traditionally begin in Milan on the first Saturday on July.
+There are two official Italian sales periods (saldi in Italian) each year—winter and summer—when every shop has what can amount to clearance sales for 6-8 weeks.
+Summer sales traditionally begin in Milan on the first Saturday of July.

 Students with a U.S. or E.U. passport will not need to obtain a visa for their stay in Italy.
 However, some international students (depending on nationality) may need to obtain a visa.